9 types of office layouts with pros and cons

 Activity-based setups make managing and maintaining multiple workspaces challenging.
 Likewise, employees might struggle to adapt to moving between departments or zones.
 Designing various types of spaces can also require more planning and resources.

-7. Co-working office layout
+7. Coworking office layout

-Co-working spaces are shared workspaces where multiple individuals or companies work together.
+Coworking spaces are shared workspaces where multiple individuals or companies work together.
 They often feature open areas, private desks, and centralized amenities.

-Pros of a coworking office layout
+What are the pros of a coworking office layout?

 These areas are ideal for networking and collaboration.
 They offer flexible rental options and different working environments to meet your needs.
 This layout fosters innovation and creativity.